scottrlarson/profession/content/publications/publication-restoring-life-backup-disaster.md

 > “I know enough just to get myself into trouble…”

 As an **Intermediate** user, you probably use your device professionally, or for education purposes and you work with more than just mail and documents.
 You might also save files like music, pictures, and videos.
 You may use non-standard applications like Turbotax, or Quickbooks.
-In a case like this, regular automatic backups using backup <a href="#backup-software-what" name"software" name="backup-software">software</a> might be preferable to you.
+In a case like this, regular automatic backups using **backup software**[^backup-software] might be preferable to you.

 > “I know my stuff, but I don't really do backup that well…”

 As an **Advanced** user, the way you use your device, the placement of everything stored on the device, and the programs you use are all vital to your everyday activities.
 If you  lost access to your device for too long, it would probably cause a problem for you.
-In a case like this, using Disaster Recovery Backup <a href="#backup-software-what">software</a> to backup a full copy of your <a href="#terms-system-drive" name="system-drive">system drive</a> <a href="system-drive"><i class='far fa-arrow-alt-circle-up'></i></a> might be preferable to you.
+In a case like this, using **Disaster Recovery Backup software**[^backup-software] to backup a full copy of your **system drive**[^system-drive] might be preferable to you.

-## <a name="backup-software-what">What kind of backup software do I need?</a> <a href="#backup-software"><i class='far fa-arrow-alt-circle-up'></i></a>
+## What kind of backup software do I need?
 There are a host of backup software solutions on the market.
 For **local backups**, Windows 10 comes with its own backup solution called [File History](https://blogs.msdn.microsoft.com/b8/2012/07/10/protecting-user-files-with-file-history/).
 If you are a **Basic**, or **Intermediate** user this might work for you.
-You would need to purchase an external hard drive and set up File History to perform regular backups of your important storage locations.
+You would need to purchase an external hard drive and set up File History to perform regular backups of your important **storage locations**[^storage-location].
 If you find that you require more control over the way your data is backed up than what File History offers, commercial third party products such as [EaseUS ToDo Backup](https://www.easeus.com/backup-software/tb-enterprise.html?ad&gclid=EAIaIQobChMImPS1-ea65gIVth6tBh0thgM9EAAYAiAAEgKfgvD_BwE), and [Paragon Backup and Recovery](https://www.paragon-software.com/backup-recovery/) can offer more options.

 For **Intermediate** and **Advanced** users, who cannot be without access to their programs and data for too long, and want to minimize the time in recovering from a disaster, I recommend Disaster Recovery Backup software like [Macirum Reflect](https://www.macrium.com/reflectfree), or [Acronis True Image](https://www.acronis.com).

-## <a name="waiting-disaster-why">Why waiting for a disaster to happen before you plan is a bad idea</a> <a href="#list-waiting-disaster-why"><i class='far fa-arrow-alt-circle-up'></i></a>
+## Why waiting for a disaster to happen before you plan is a bad idea
 Many things can happen in the process of using your device.
 The place where you store your device could be involved in a catastrophe, your device could be stolen, your device’s internal storage drive could fail, you could accidentally delete a file, or a file could become corrupted in the process of using your device.

 Don’t wait until it’s too late to devise a plan to protect your data.
 Protecting your data is like having insurance, you don't know when, or if, you will need it, but when you do, boy can it be a lifesaver.